OAGi/Score/docs/user_guide/index.rst

 3. Edit the comment.

-4. Click the “Edit” button to save changes or the “Cancel” button to discard the changes on this comment.
+4. Click the "Edit" button to save changes or the "Cancel" button to discard the changes on this comment.

 Notification Page